The role of the Denver Public Trustee is to record foreclosure documents and to administer the process in a legal and transparent manner.

 In order to file a foreclosure with the Denver Public Trustee, you must submit the following documents:

-Attorneys who are submitting legal documents may send a "how to" request to firstname.lastname@example.org.
+Attention law firms: Attorneys who are submitting legal documents may send a "how to" request to email@example.com.
 One of the Public Trustee staff will respond.
 Please allow a minimum of 24 hours for a response.

-If you intend to file a new foreclosure via email, the following guidelines must be followed.
+If you intend to file a new foreclosure via email, the following guidelines must be followed:

-All foreclosures filed via email will be set up within ten days of receipt.
+All foreclosures filed via email will be set up within 10 days of receipt.
 Please do not send a request multiple times as this will cause the same file to be set up multiple times.
 If you need additional information, please contact the Public Trustee by email or by phone (call 311, or 720-865-8400 outside of Denver and ask to be transferred).

 The third option for filing a new foreclosure is with paper documents.
-This can be done in person, by courier, or via postal mail.
+This can be done in person, by courier or via postal mail.
 If you are filing a foreclosure by sending paper documents, include a self-addressed, stamped envelope to receive these documents back from our office.

 Your documents will be scanned into our database and the originals will be sent back to you.
 If you do not include a self-addressed, stamped envelope, your documents will still be sent back to you and you will be charged for postage and packaging.

 Redemptions take place only after a property has been sold at a foreclosure auction and is primarily a mechanism for junior lien holders.
 Please bring the appropriate documentation and payment to our offices, Monday-Friday, 8 a.m. - 5 p.m.
 We are at 201 W. Colfax Ave., Dept. 101.

 Homeowner associations redeeming a property must provide: